Is it a blueberry challah? Or is it a blueberry babka?

 - Either take your eggs out of the refrigerator an hour before you plan to make the dough or place them in a bowl of warm water for approximately ten minutes.
 Once you separate the eggs, store the whites in an airproof container in the refrigerator.
 They will be good for up to one week to use in recipes that call for egg whites or for an egg white omelet.

-- As I continuously stated on this blog, I strongly advise weighing ingredients rather than measuring them.
+- I strongly advise weighing ingredients rather than measuring them.
 For more information, see my post Weighing vs. Measuring.

 - Do not grease the bowl you place the dough into for the 3 hour bulk rise.
 Non-stick spray or oil will make it more difficult to work with the dough.
 In the unlikely event that the dough sticks to your bowl when you go to remove it at the end of the 3 hours, just use a bowl scraper or a rubber spatula to get it out of the bowl.